 Oh, back to the woman.
 She’s pulled some sort of pendant out and is going from person to person and doing something weird with it.

 I think I want my therapist to have an interesting accent and a beard, one of those sticky-out ones.
-I can always tell him to shave if I’m allergic to it and things get hot.
+I can always tell him to shave if I’m allergic to it when things get hot.

 She must have concussion or brain-stabbage from flying stiletto heels, something severe anyway.
-The idiot purses her lips, looks around the coach, and walks, climbs and wriggles her way to me.
+The idiot purses her lips, looks around the pinging dripping wreckage, and walks, climbs and wriggles her way to me.
 “How are you?
 Art though mortally slain … beyond splat?” she asks.

 “I feel wonderful, thank you.
 Splendid day, isn’t it?
 I love it when we get cherry blossom and black ice at the same time.
 Can you open this belt clasp for me?”